St. Joseph Workplace Injury Attorneys

 Workers’ Compensation goes only so far in compensating you for a work-related injury.
 It does not cover damages such as pain and suffering that affect your quality of life; nor does it allow you to be awarded punitive damages as a punishment and deterrent when your injuries were caused by a wanton lack of concern for your life, health or well-being.

 A Third Party Claim May Increase Your Potential Recovery

 While you won’t be able to sue your employer if you collect Workers’ Compensation benefits, your lawyer will investigate to determine if one or more third parties might have contributed to causing your accident or injury.
-For example, if you were injured while working on a construction site as an employee of a general contractor, your injury might have been caused by negligence of the owner of the premises, a subcontractor or the manufacturer of a defective tool or piece of machinery.
+For example, if you were injured while working on a construction site as an employee of a general contractor, your injury might have been caused by the negligence of the owner of the premises, a subcontractor or the manufacturer of a defective tool or piece of machinery.
 In this case, you might be able to make a third-party claim against that party in which you could potentially win an additional award for damages not allowed under Workers’ Compensation.

 Experienced Legal Representation for Workplace Injuries and Wrongful Death

 If you’ve been injured on the job in Missouri, call the offices of Murphy, Taylor, Siemens & Elliott, P.C., in St. Joseph.
 In addition to facilitating your Workers’ Compensation claim, our dedicated personal injury and wrongful death lawyers will investigate closely to identify any third parties that might have contributed to your accident.
 We are deeply committed to helping you obtain compensation sufficient to cover all of your damages, including damages to your quality of life.
-With a combined 100 years in practice, our experience, reputation and success are hard to beat.
+With a combined 100 years of practice, our experience, reputation, and success are hard to beat.
 Protect your rights by calling now for a free consultation to learn about your legal options.
-You risk nothing, because you don’t pay us unless we obtain money for you.
+You risk nothing because you don’t pay us unless we obtain money for you.